-The company’s founder initially considered to call the store “Cadabra”, as he believed that “magic” name would work.
+The company’s founder initially considered calling the store “Cadabra”, as he believed that “magic” name would work.

 Nevertheless, the first company’s legal aid Todd Tarbert persuaded Bezos that “Cadabra” would sound similar to “Cadaver”, particularly if you spelled it on the phone.